thanhnn16/Hackintosh-EFI-Folder-for-MSI-GF75-thin-I7-10750H/README.md

 # Hackintosh EFI Folder for MSI GF75 thin I7-10750H
-Hackintosh EFI Folder for MSI GF75 thin I7-10750H
+Hackintosh EFI Folder for MSI GF75 thin I7-10750H.

 This README is not complete yet.
 I will update it later.

+Please give a star if this EFI has helped you.

 # Introduction
 This repository contains the EFI folder for MSI GF75 thin I7-10750H Hackintosh.
 This EFI folder is based on OpenCore 1.0.1 and macOS Sequoia 15.0 Beta.
 This EFI folder is specifically for MSI GF75 thin I7-10750H, but it can be used for other laptops with similar hardware.
 This EFI folder is for educational purposes only.
 I am not responsible for any damage caused to your device.
 Please read the OpenCore documentation before using this EFI folder.